learn-co-students/mod-3-retake-readme-atlanta-web-042219/README.md

 sort of structure that you may face during job interviews.
-The best way to address this is two-fold: one, make sure students take extra time to become more proficient on the topics so that even under time constraints they are able to comfortably solve a code challenge and two, take more code challenges to get more comfortable working under pressure.
+The best way to address this is two-fold: one, make sure students take extra time to become more proficient on the topics so that even under time constraints they are able to comfortably solve a code challenge, and two, take more code challenges to get more comfortable working under pressure.
 Repeating a module fulfills both of these and is the fairest way to make sure that each student is fully equipped to be successful post-graduation.

-### I understand most of what was taught in the module, I just need to review one part, not repeat the entire three weeks.
+### I understand most of what was taught in the module, I just need to review one part

 Depending on the outcome of your challenge, your instructors may give you specific projects or review certain concepts to help cover any gaps in